-The chromium in brewer’s yeast may help control sugar levels for patients with type 2 diabetes by improving glucose tolerance (University of Michigan Health System).
+The chromium in brewer’s yeast may help control sugar levels for patients with type 2 diabetes by improving glucose tolerance.

-Patients should speak with a healthcare provider before taking brewer’s yeast.
-Supplements such as brewer’s yeast can interact with some medications.
+You should speak with your healthcare provider before taking brewer’s yeast.
+Supplements such as brewer’s yeast can interact with certain medications.

 The side effects of brewer’s yeast are generally mild.
-The most common are excess gas, bloating, and migraine-like headaches.
+The most common side effects are excess gas, bloating, and migraine-like headaches.

-Stop taking brewer’s yeast and contact your healthcare provider immediately if you experience chest pain or throat or chest tightness, or if you have difficulty breathing.
+Stop taking brewer’s yeast and contact your healthcare provider immediately if you experience chest pain, throat or chest tightness, or difficulty breathing.
 These side effects may indicate an allergic reaction to brewer’s yeast.

 Brewer’s yeast is available as a powder, flakes, liquid, or tablets.
-It is also an ingredient in beer and some breads.
+It is also an ingredient in beer and some kinds of bread.

-The average adult dosage is 1 to 2 tablespoons daily.
+The average adult dosage is one to two tablespoons daily.
 It can be added to food or mixed with water, juice, or shakes.

 Consult with your healthcare provider before taking any supplements such as brewer’s yeast.
 No specific preparation is necessary to take brewer’s yeast.
-In powdered form, it can be taken alone or added to food or beverages.
+The powdered form can be taken alone or added to food or beverages.

 Brewer’s yeast can interact with several different types of medications.
 Talk to your doctor before taking brewer’s yeast if you use:

-Consult your healthcare provider before taking brewer’s yeast if you are pregnant or breastfeeding, if you have a central venous catheter, or if you have any of the following conditions:
+Consult your healthcare provider before taking brewer’s yeast if you are pregnant or breastfeeding.
+You should also use caution if you have a central venous catheter or any of the following conditions: